Golden State Priority Project

-The application form will include one or more questions to collect information on planned LCFS designation.
+Revenue obtained from the Low Carbon Fuel Standard (LCFS) is excluded from this limitation.
+However, the application form includes one or more questions to collect information on planned LCFS designation.

-Once the application window opens, applicants will be able to log in to the CALeVIP 2.0 application portal and begin the process.
-Applicants will be able to save their applications during the application window and hold several applications open at a time.
-Note that this is a separate application portal from CALeVIP 1.0 projects.
+Once the application window opens, applicants can log in to the application portal and begin the process.
+Applicants can save their applications during the application window and hold several applications open at a time.
+Note that this is the same application portal for all GSPP funding rounds but is a separate application portal from previous CALeVIP projects.

 During the application window, applicants will be able to do the following:

 - Provide information on the online application form about the rebate recipient, site, equipment being installed and network provider selected.